-Each time you enter a health club, what’s the first thing you normally see – the people working at the front desk, right?
-I've always found this ironic because it seems to me that the front desk staff are also the very same people that health club managers appear give the least thought to.
+Update 9/5/20.
+Each time you enter a gym, what’s the first thing you normally see – the people at the front desk, right?
+It's ironic that these people are so important to the gym -yet the front desk staff is those the health club managers appear to give the least thought to.
 This is a mistake because they are critical.
 They are the nerve center when emergencies happen.
 Regrettably, its been my experience the owners of fitness centers do NOT train them properly – putting YOU at risk.

-That’s very sad because health club general managers and owners should remember that the people at the front desk are not just there to check who is entering the fitness center.
-The fitness center front desk staff can also be the first line of defense when it comes to keeping members safe from crime or medical emergencies.
+It's very disappointing that gym owners and managers give so little thought or training to those working at the front desk.
+Not only are they the first people you see when you enter the facility, but the fitness center front desk staff can also be the first line of defense when it comes to keeping members safe from crime or medical emergencies.
 A recent incident got me to think about this.

 If you belong to a health club – or work there yourself – how many times have you seen the people at the front desk: